August 4

 There are special injectable glucagon kits.
 These kits are used in the form of medication and are used to treat when someone passes out from an acute insulin reaction.

-We need a prescription in order to have glucagon kits.
+We need a prescription to have glucagon kits.
 We need to consult our doctor if we need one, and when and how to use this kit.

-In fact, people that are infrequent and in constant contact with coworkers, significant others, and family members that have hypoglycemia should learn how to perform and put glucagon in case they need to treat serious hypoglycemic events.
+People who are infrequent and in constant contact with coworkers, significant others, and family members who have hypoglycemia should learn how to perform and put glucagon in case they need to treat serious hypoglycemic events.

 If Glucagon Is Needed: